Manga: An Introduction, Its Brief History and Osamu Tezuka

 Borders between shounen and shoujo became less clear – both categories are for girls and boys, they still keep their features, though.

-Manga is a worldwide spread phenomenon now.
-It concludes every genre, it focuses on children, adults and old.
+Manga is a worldwide spread phenomenon nowadays.
+It concludes every genre, it focuses on children, adults and old people.
 In Japan, there is sold about 2 billion manga per year.
 Manga art is also taught on universities.